mvujovich/IA22/README.md

 - Integrate Firebase storage (image support; for uploading posts)
 - Fix and update upload interface (relatively okay for now)
 - Replicate home feed for profile view (still basic at the moment)
+- Fix bug where photos keep refreshing in the home view

 ### Dependencies:
 - Firebase Auth